A New Lotka-Volterra Model of Competition With Strategic Aggression -- Civil Wars When Strategy Comes Into Play: Characterization of when

 Also, by the Center Manifold Theorem (see e.g. Theorem~1 on page~16 of~\cite{MR635782} or pages 89-90 in~\cite{MR1031257}), there exists a collection~$\mathcal{M}_0$ of invariant curves, which are all tangent at the origin to the eigenvector corresponding to the null eigenvalue, that is the straight line~$\rho v-au=0$.

-Then, we define~$\mathcal{M}:= \mathcal{M}_0\cap ([0,1]\times[0,1])$ and we observe that this intersection is nonvoid, given the tangency property of~$\mathcal{M}_0$ at the origin.
+Then, we define and we observe that this intersection is nonvoid, given the tangency property of~$\mathcal{M}_0$ at the origin.

-In what follows, for every~$t\in\R$, we denote by~$(u(t),v(t))=\phi_p(t)$ the orbit of~$p\in\mathcal{M}\setminus\{(0,0)\}$.
+In what follows, for every~$t\in\R$, we denote by the orbit of~$p\in\mathcal{M}\setminus\{(0,0)\}$.
 We start by providing an observation related to negative times: